Emurasoft/emurasoft.github.io/en/dlg/customize/ai_list/index.md

 ## Save to Chat with AI check box

-Specify whether to save to the Chat with AI log.
+Specifies whether to save to the Chat with AI log.

 ## Ask Now button

-Ask a question immediately with the current settings.
+Asks a question immediately with the current settings.

 ## Reset button

-Reset the settings to default.
+Resets the settings to default.

 ## Notes